Current OGA Board of Directors

 Gerald "Jerry" Cohen, JD, MPA

 Jerry Cohen has joined his spouse Ruth as a partner in Evolving Elders, dedicated to address the opportunities and transitions of aging.
 He moved to Oregon in 1996 from Kansas City to establish one of AARP’s first state offices.
 He served as AARP’s State Director in Oregon for 23 years, working with local, state and national staff, volunteers, members and businesses and community organizations.
 AARP is the premier organization for people 50+ and their families.
 He is a certified trainer of the AARP Direct Action Organizing program through the Midwest Academy approach to advocacy.
 Jerry’s wife, Ruth is a licensed social worker with expertise in care coordination and management and is founder of Creative Care and co-partner of Evolving Elders (www.evolvingelders.com ).
 Their daughter, Sarah, died in July 2020.
 She had a Masters of Arts in Teaching from Willamette University and worked on Pre-K for All issues for Social Venture Partners PDX and Multnomah County at the time of her death.
 County, State and National elected officials as well as many colleagues and friends honored Sarah’s life and dedication in several resolutions, memorials and funded efforts in her name and memory.
 Both Jerry and Ruth dedicate their ongoing efforts in Sarah’s honor and legacy.
 Jerry has been a member of numerous local, State and national Legislative and Executive branch established Task Forces and Advisory Committees addressing issues of protective services, home & community-based care, adult abuse and exploitation, advance directives and surrogate decision making.
 He also was a board member of the Oregon Health Care Quality Corporation and represented it on several RWJ grants and consumer advocates meetings.
 He currently serves on the advisory council for the Oregon WINGS project under the Oregon Judicial Department and is a trainer for that project and is a Consumer Representative on the Financial & Health Insurance advisory council of the Department of Consumer & Business Services representing AARP Oregon.
 He also is a partner (volunteer) for Social Venture Partners PDX.
 He is a past-chair of Congregation Shir Tikvah’s board.
 Both he and Ruth have been teaching courses on resilience, life’s transitions and grief & loss through EvolvingElders.
-Jerry has received several leadership awards from National AARP, Chancellor’s Office of the University of Missouri-Kansas City, Young Lawyer’s Section of the Missouri Bar, Missouri Chapter of the American Association of Mental Retardation, Portland Community College’s Geronauts, and Central States Coalition on Aging and Mid-America Congress on Aging.
+Jerry has received several leadership awards from National AARP, Chancellor’s Office of the University of Missouri-Kansas City, Young Lawyer’s Section of the Missouri Bar, Missouri Chapter of the American Association on Intellectual and Developmental Disabilities, Portland Community College’s Geronauts, and Central States Coalition on Aging and Mid-America Congress on Aging.
 And he was co-chief petitioner of Initiative Petition 122 and championed its passage as Measure 44, expanding Oregon’s Prescription Drug Program to all Oregonians.
 A native of Wisconsin, Jerry holds an undergraduate degree (BA) from the University of Wisconsin-Madison, a law degree (JD) from Washington University-St. Louis, and a Masters in Public Administration degree (MPA) from the University of Missouri-Kansas City, where he also concentrated in gerontology and health care administration.

 Jennifer (Jenny) Sasser, PhD, FAGHE